virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

   }
 }
 ```
+where
 - `title` - custom dialog title.
-If `title` is absent `caption` will be applied.
+If absent, than `caption` will be applied.
-Also same value is a dialog title when option `settings` is available.
-- `submitButtonText` - button text in opened dialog.
-Default *Apply*
+- `submitButtonText` - text for submission button in the opened dialog.
+The default value is *Apply*
 ![submitButtonText](/img/submitButtonText.jpg)
-- `logsPath` - visible button for showing logs in defined path
+- `logsPath` - button for showing logs in the defined path
 ![logsPath](/img/logsPath.jpg)
-- `logsNodeGroup` - [nodeGroup](/reference/container-types/#containers-by-groups-nodegroup) layer where logging path will be opened
+- `logsNodeGroup` - [nodeGroup](/reference/container-types/#containers-by-groups-nodegroup) layer the logging path is opened for

-##Custom menus
+##Custom Menus
-Menu is a custom action list where every action can execute different procedures by name.
+Menu is an expandable list within the add-ons section comprising custom actions, that execute corresponding operations
 ![menu](/img/menu.jpg)
-There is one default menu - Uninstall.
-It will call procedures from [application lavel](/reference/events/#application-level-events) if they are.
-There are same properties list as in [Custom buttons](/creating-templates/user-input-parameters/#custom-buttons).
+Menu list contains the Uninstall option by default.
+Listed actions execute the operations from [application lavel](/reference/events/#application-level-events) if there are any.
+Custom menus use the same properties as [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).

-##Custom settings
+##Custom Settings
-Settings section can include few custom forms.
-Default settings form id - *main*.
+The settings section can include a few custom forms.
+The default settings form ID is - *main*.
-For example:
+For instance:
 ```
 {
   "jpsType": "update",